POSEIDON-SCRIPTS/Documentation/scripts/pos-metabolism/exports/server.md

     -- Reset metabolism data for new character exports['POS-Metabolism']:ResetData(_source)

-    TriggerClientEvent('pos-notification:send', _source, {
-        type = 'success',
-        message = 'Welcome!
-Your character has been created.'
+    TriggerClientEvent('POS-Core:notify', _source, 'POS-Character', 'Welcome!
+Your character has been created.', 'success', 5000) end)
-    })
-end)

 -- Integration with admin commands